By C. J. Oakes

 Criminal behavior worldwide is being facilitated by the Internet and globalization is resulting in more money flowing from wealthier western nations into mostly impoverished nations.
 In many developing lands, activities deemed criminal in most developed lands are primary means of earning a living.

-The Relationship Between Law, Justice Systems, and Globalization
+The Relationship Between Globalization, Criminal Justice Systems, and Law

 There are, generally speaking, only three types of legal systems in existence: Civil, Common, and Religious.
 Any other system of law can usually be condensed into some form of these or a combination of two or all three.